 - Can a self-published author get picked up by a traditional publisher?

 - How do you get over the fear of writing something unoriginal?

 - Can I pay you to help me outline my story?

 Audiobook Pick-of-the-Week: Hellhole, by Kevin J. Anderson and Brian Herbert

 Writing Prompt: Write a story about a squid who's trying to write a space opera which is not about squids in space.

-This entry was posted on Monday, November 5th, 2012 at 1:37 am and is filed under Uncategorized.
+This entry was posted on Monday, November 5th, 2012 at 1:37 am and is filed under Season 7, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.